 Garrington lends against real, tangible assets.
 Not EBITDA multiples.
 Not enterprise value projections.
 Actual collateral — assessed at liquidation value, secured with a senior lien, and sized conservatively.
 When you ask the team how they think about risk, the answer is disarmingly direct: “We win by not losing.”

-Garrington operates in the $1 million-$30 million deal segment, a part of the market the largest funds structurally cannot touch.
-They lend to small and mid-size companies where they know the borrower well and the business even better.
+Garrington operates in the $1 million–$30 million deal segment, a part of the market the largest funds structurally cannot touch.
+They lend to small and mid-sized companies where they know the borrower well and the business even better.
 And they are deliberate about how much capital they put to work: $150 to $250 million per year, not billions per quarter.
 That's not a limitation.
-It's a choice - one made by a firm that ties its enterprise value to investment performance, not asset gathering.
+It's a choice — one made by a firm that ties its enterprise value to investment performance, not asset gathering.

-That conviction tends to resonate with a specific kind of investor: family, offices, independent advisors, and allocators who want to understand exactly what they own and why.
+That conviction tends to resonate with a specific kind of investor: family offices, independent advisors, and allocators who want to understand exactly what they own and why.

-For family offices, independent advisors, and allocators who have grown skeptical of complexity as a proxy for sophistication, Garrington offers something different: a strategy that has held its shape through multiple credit cycles.
+For investors who have grown skeptical of complexity as a proxy for sophistication, Garrington offers something different: a strategy that has held its shape through multiple credit cycles.

 Havener Capital is thrilled to help Garrington tell its story.